How to Apply

 - Select the course you’d like and which campus it’s running at.

 - The next section is about your education.
-Enter the details of the schools you have been to, the qualifications you have and if you’re currently studding.
+Enter the details of the schools you have been to, the qualifications you have and if you’re currently studying.

-- The employment history section is for to record if you’ve had any jobs or volunteer positions.
+- The employment history section is to record if you’ve had any jobs or volunteer positions.